shriphani/polyglot-toolbox/README.md

 We have a sample corpus created from a mixture of 21 European languages that can be downloaded [at this link](TODO).

-You can create a vocabulary file for FastText to work with using:
+Create a vocabulary file:

 ```
 python main.py vocab europarl/europarl_full_noneval.txt > europarl/europarl_full_noneval.vocab.txt
 ```

-Next, train 100-dim FastText embeddings using:
+Next, train 100-dim FastText embeddings:

 ```
 path/to/fasttext skipgram -input europarl/europarl_full_noneval.vocab.txt -output europarl/europarl_skipgram
 ```

-You can discover the appropriate value for `k` using either the Silhouette heuristic or the elbow heuristic.
+Discover the appropriate value for `k` using either the Silhouette heuristic or the elbow heuristic.
 Silhouette plots for values of `k` from 2 through 30:

 ```